 Mature Students Bridging Course

-Therefore, to be eligible to attend the Bridging Course for Mature Students you must:
+Yes, there are a number of criteria.
+In order to be eligible to attend the Bridging Course for Mature Students, you must:

 - Be normally resident in the UK

 - Be progressing onto an undergraduate degree at SOAS

 - Be aged 21 or over at the start of your degree

 These criteria exist because we recognise that students who are returning to full-time education after a significant absence are less likely to have had access to the kinds of informal networks of information, advice and guidance that may support other students in the transition to life and study at university.